mapbox/togeojson/README.md

 - The command line utility was moved to [tmcw/togeojson-cli](https://github.com/tmcw/togeojson-cli), which lets this module enjoy reduced dependencies: installing @tmcw/togeojson doesn’t require any other dependencies.
-- The hashing method is improved, which means that parsing is the same between browsers and Node.js, and there are no runtime dependencies.

-### What is hashing?

-KML's style system isn't semantic: a typical document made through official tools (read Google) has hundreds of identical styles.
-So, togeojson does its best to make this into something usable, by taking a quick hash of each style and exposing `styleUrl` and `styleHash` to users.
-This lets you work backwards from the awful representation and build your own styles or derive data based on the classes chosen.

-Implied here is that this does not try to represent all data contained in KML styles.

 ### Why doesn't toGeoJSON support NetworkLinks?